samapriya/appeears/docs/installation.md

 As usual, to print help:

 ```
+appeears -h
-usage: pyaqua [-h] {site-list,site-live,site-daily,site-timeseries} ...
+usage: appeears [-h] {auth,products,layers,spatial,task-submit,task-info,delete,download} ...

-Simple CLI for Aqualink API
+Simple CLI for NASA AppEEARS API

 positional arguments:
-  {site-list,site-info,site-live,site-daily,site-timeseries}
-    site-list           Print lists of Site Name and ID with spotters
-    site-info           Print detailed information for a site
-    site-live           Get most recent/live info from a site
-    site-daily          Print daily data info for a site
-    site-timeseries     Exports timeseries data for a site
+  {auth,products,layers,spatial,task-submit,task-info,delete,download}
+    auth                Set username and password for authentication
+    products            Print product list for all products or keyword match
+    layers              Print layer list for product with Product ID
+    spatial             List all supported spatial projections
+    task-submit         Submit your task
+    task-info           Get task information for all tasks or specific tasks or task status type
+    delete              Delete a specific task with task ID
+    download            Download all files for specific task with task ID

 optional arguments:
   -h, --help            show this help message and exit

 ```

-To obtain help for specific functionality, simply call it with _help_ switch, e.g.: `pyaqua site-live -h`.
-If you didn't install pyaqua, then you can run it just by going to *pyaqua* directory and running `python pyaqua.py [arguments go here]`
+To obtain help for specific functionality, simply call it with _help_ switch, e.g.: `appears task-info -h`.
+If you didn't install appeears, then you can run it just by going to *appeears* directory and running `python appeears.py [arguments go here]`